-Contrast this warranty with the Proform’s 735 Elliptical, which is around the same price and you get a lifetime warranty on the frame and 1 year on labour.
+Contrast this warranty with the Proform’s 735 Elliptical, which is around the same price as the Schwinn 470, and yet you get a lifetime warranty on the frame and 1 year on labour.

 Similarly, the Horizon Ex-59, which is slightly cheaper than the Schwinn 470 Elliptical offers the same lifetime warranty on its frame and 1 year on labour.

-When we reviewed the Schwinn 430 Elliptical we already mentioned the short warranty length, however, we expected the length to be improved on it’s more expensive 470 model but were surprised to see that they were exactly the same.
+When we reviewed the Schwinn 430 Elliptical we already mentioned the short warranty length, however, we expected the length to be improved on its more expensive 470 models but were surprised to see that they were exactly the same.

 Stability and Quality: 4/5

 Regarding its quality, the Schwinn 470 Elliptical excels well.

 While it may not be the quality of a commercial-grade machine, it’s still good considering the price.

 It’s also sturdy even when placed on carpet which can be a rare quality among home ellipticals.